srs-protocol/OraSRS-protocol/README.md

 It turns out that if you start from the real problem, you can get things done even with limited resources.
 OraSRS started from a router that had to be unplugged due to DDoS — and ended as a verified protocol baseline that asserts **sovereignty of traffic** at the edge.

-—— Z. Luo (OraSRS Protocol Author)
+—— Luo ZiQian (OraSRS Protocol Author)